This Coconut Shrimp recipe makes a great appetizer or party food, and it’s easier to make than you might think!

 Well, when I was invited to participate in the #ShrimpShowdown, sponsored by OXO and NFI Shrimp Council, I didn’t have to think twice about what I would make.
 The Eastern Seafood Company sent me some beautiful wild-caught, extra-large shrimp that I were just begging to be coconut shrimp.

 OXO sent me some tools too — a few of their best products to help me in the creation of my recipe.
 I was sent their Shrimp Cleaner, 3 Piece Bowl and Colander Set, the 12″ Tongs with Silicone Heads, Flexible Kitchen & Herb Snips, Wooden Lemon Reamer, and Silicone Steamer.
-You have a chance to win ALL of these tools, plus a $100 Visa Gift Card (from the NFI Shrimp Council) by entering the giveaway at the end of this post.

 Now, let’s get started!
 The first step is defrosting your shrimp.
 I did this in the OXO 3 Piece Bowl and Colander Set by running the shrimp under cold water.
 The bowl is also helpful in holding the shrimp after or before de-veining them, particularly if you want to prep them in advance because it comes with a lid.
 To be honest, I didn’t really feel like I needed another bowl, but now that I have this one, I’ve already used it several times.